hyperwallet/hyperwallet-ios-ui-sdk/README.md

 ```

 ### Create a transfer method
-The form fields are based on the country, currency, user's profile type, and transfer method type should be passed to this Controller to create a new Transfer Method for those values.
+The form fields are based on the country, currency, user's profile type, and transfer method type.
+These values should be passed to this method to create a new Transfer Method.
 ```swift
 let coordinator = HyperwalletUI.shared.addTransferMethodCoordinator(
     "US", // The 2 letter ISO 3166-1 country code.